In this column Richard Cobbett (opens in new tab) took a look at the world of story and writing in games.

 "With bony hands I hold my partner.
 On soulless feet we cross the floor, The music stops as if to answer.
 An empty knocking at the door.
 It seems his skin was sweet as mango.
 When last I held him to my breast.
 But now we dance this grim fandango.
 And will four years before we rest."

-Grim Fandango is an undisputed adventure classic, and this week's Remastered edition is a great opportunity to check it out for the first time, or to head back to play it as it is in your head, rather than the far lower-res version the original actually was.
+Grim Fandango is an undisputed adventure classic, and the Remastered edition is a great opportunity to check it out for the first time, or to head back to play it as it is in your head, rather than the far lower-res version the original actually was.
 It's a game of great characters and lines, a wonderful fusion of film noir and Mexican themed fantasy, and many , many wonderful moments worth holding to your heart.

 Pretty much everyone agrees though that its peak is Act 2, set in the town of Rubacava.
 It's where all the pieces come together and the noir side comes into the foreground.
 Rubacava is a little bit of Casablanca, a little bit of The Big Sleep, a little bit of this, a little bit of that.
 It's probably the best single noir style location ever created for a game, and one of the best cities, even if it is a little large and unpopulated even with the hand wave that most people are out of town to celebrate The Day of the Dead.